Purchase Agreement

 Buyer agrees that if said dog's ownership transfers (is sold or given away), the non-breeding contract must remain in effect.

 The puppy must be taken to a licensed veterinarian of the new owner’s choice within 72 hours of purchase for a “Well Puppy Visit” to validate good health.
 Failure to do so will void the health guarantee.
-This visit will help you establish a relationship with your vet, and give you the opportunity to set up the upcoming vaccination appointments.
-Proof must be given to the breeder within 5 days of the veterinarian visit.
-If written proof of good health is not received by the Breeder within 5 days, then this contract will be null and void.
+This visit will help you establish a relationship with your vet and give you the opportunity to set up the upcoming vaccination appointments.
 Please take a stool sample with you to ensure the puppy is free of parasites.

 The Breeder guarantees that the said puppy described above will be free of adenovirus, bordetella, distemper, parainfluenza, and parvovirus for a period of 5 days after receipt of the live puppy by the Buyer.